HenyPotter/The-code/README.md

 # The-code
 Default code is 1234

 *This project is for my mom to school.
-It is a small project that use a code from a online escape game*
+It is a small project that use a code from an online escape game*